Syndagent/.github/README.md

-# .github
+# Syndagent
-This is the Syndagent Organization's public repository for people that are looking at our organization in a 'Public' view.
+You are currently observing the Public Syndagent Organization.
+For further information, visit [Syndagent](https://syndagent.com/)